rern/RuneOS/README.md

 # switch user to root
 su

-# on Manjaro only - rank package servers
+# on Manjaro only - update package servers
 pacman-mirrors -f

 # get script and run